awslabs/aws-lambda-redshift-loader/README.md

 ## Reprocessing a Batch
-If you ever need to reprocess a batch - for example if it failed to load the required files for some reason - then you can use the reprocessBatch.js script.
-This takes the same arguments as describeBatch.js (region, batch ID & input location).
-The original input batch is not affected; instead, each of the input files that were part of the batch are removed from the LambdaRedshiftProcessedFiles table, and then the script forces an S3 event to be generated for the file.
+If you ever need to reprocess a batch - for example if it failed to load the required files for some reason - then you can use the `reprocessBatch.js` script.
+This takes the same arguments as `describeBatch.js` (region, batch ID & input location).
+The original input batch is not affected; instead, each of the input files that were part of the batch are removed from the `LambdaRedshiftProcessedFiles` table, and then the script forces an S3 event to be generated for the file.
 This will be captured and reprocessed by the function as it was originally.
 Please note you can only reprocess batches that are not in 'open' status.
+Please also note that because this function reads and then re-writes object metadata, it is potentially liable to overwriting metadata added by a different process.
+If you have frequent S3 metadata re-write as part of your application, use with extreme caution.

 ## Unlocking a Batch
 It is possible, but rare, that a batch would become locked but not be being processed